A Timeline of the Ashley Madison Hack

 July 19: Ashley Madison Hack is Officially Announced

 The Impact team now publishes their warnings on Pastebin as they set a 30-day deadline for Avid Life Media to shut down all their websites or else all the information will be released.
-The warning is then followed by an article coming from Brian Krebs, a security journalist, announcing the Ashley Madison hack.
+The warning is then followed by an article by Brian Krebs, a security journalist, announcing the Ashley Madison hack.

 July 22: Two Ashley Madison User Names Released